-Taiwan orders Alibaba to sell stake in e-commerce platform
+Taiwan says Alibaba-linked e-commerce site a security risk

 The order adds to mounting pressure on Chinese companies in the United States and other countries over security concerns.

 Taiwan and China split in 1949 during a civil war.
-They have no official relations but have thriving trade and investment ties.
-Taiwan closely watches those links to try to avoid being dominated by its giant neighbor, which has threatened to invade the island.
+They have no official relations but thriving trade and investment ties.
+Taiwan closely watches those links to avoid being dominated by its giant neighbor, which has threatened to invade the island.

-Taobao Taiwan is operated by a British company, but Alibaba Group’s stake in that company allows it to control the consumer-to-consumer platform in violation of Taiwanese rules, the Ministry of Economic Affairs said.
+Taobao Taiwan is operated by a separate company, British Claddagh Venture Investment Ltd., but Alibaba Group’s ownership stake in that company allows it to control the consumer-to-consumer platform in violation of Taiwanese rules, the Ministry of Economic Affairs said.

+British Claddagh has six months to ask permission to operate as a Chinese company or else “withdraw the investment,” the ministry said.
+It gave no indication what restrictions that new status might bring but said the company faces a fine of up to 410,000 New Taiwan dollars ($14,000) if it fails to comply.

 Alibaba Group, headquartered in Hangzhou, southwest of Shanghai, is the world’s biggest e-commerce company by total sales volume.

-Alibaba’s 29% stake in British Claddagh Venture Investment Ltd. is below the 30% legal limit, the ministry said.
-But it said the shareholder structure allows Alibaba to control the British venture by vetoing decisions.
+Alibaba’s 29% stake in British Claddagh is below the 30% legal limit, but the shareholding structure allows the Chinese company to control it by vetoing decisions, the ministry said.

-Alibaba Group didn’t immediately respond to a request for comment.
+Alibaba Group declined to comment.

-Taiwan is among governments that have imposed curbs on the use of telecom equipment from Huawei Technologies Ltd., the world’s biggest maker of switching gear.
+Taiwan also is among governments that have imposed curbs on the use of telecom equipment from Huawei Technologies Ltd., the world’s biggest maker of switching gear.
+The U.S. government has declared Huawei a security risk, which the company denies, and is lobbying allies to avoid its technology as they upgrade to next-generation telecom networks.

-In the United States, the White House is pressing the Chinese owner of TikTok to sell the short-video app due to concerns it might transfer users’ information to China.
+Meanwhile, the White House is pressing the Chinese owner of TikTok to sell the short-video app due to concerns it might transfer users’ information to China.
 President Donald Trump has issued a sweeping but vague order barring U.S. companies from dealing with TikTok and WeChat, a popular Chinese messaging service.